From Hard Work to Hard Times

 Participants will be asked to:

 Visit the Wayne State University Exercise Physiology Lab twice.
-One visit occurs in October before the winter layoff, and the second occurs in March before the layoff period ends
+One visit occurs in November before the winter layoff, and the second occurs in March before the layoff period ends

 Complete brief weekly online surveys about physical activity